 First performed on 19th May, 2005 at Tokyo Metropolitan Hibiya Public Hall

-Princess Hisako from Japanese royal family was attended and it was great success.
+Princess Hisako from the Japanese royal family attended, and it was a great success.

-One of the Masterpieces of Hiro Fujikake’s symphony work.
-This work was dedicated for Mr. Takamasa Senge who took over the duty at IZUMO Grand Shrine as the 84th chief priest in 2002.
+It stands as one of the masterpieces of Hiro Fujikake’s symphonic work.
+This work was dedicated to Mr. Takamasa Senge, who took over duty at Izumo Grand Shrine as the 84th chief priest in 2002.

-The best 30 members were selected for the only one night.
-The performance was with solo orchestra for the premier and later this work was rewritten for the full orchestra.
-The symphony is consisted of four movements.
-Hiro worked on it with his whole heart and soul into this piece for more than two and half years to complete.
-This music was inspired by history of IZUMO, where is believed as “the land of gods” described in “Kojiki”, the oldest extant manuscript of myths and legends in Japan, however the music does not depict the history or mythology.
-The main theme lies on on this piece is love and being thoughtful mind, and wishing “wold peace”. (manuscript:184pages / Duration: approx.32min.)
+Thirty top musicians were selected for only one night.
+The performance was with chamber orchestra with synthesizer for the premier, and later this work was rewritten for full orchestra.
+The symphony consists of four movements.
+Hiro worked on this piece tirelessly, pouring his whole heart and soul into it.
+It took more than two and half years to complete.
+This music was inspired by the history of IZUMO, which is believed to be “the land of gods” described in “Kojiki,” the oldest extant manuscript of myths and legends in Japan.
+However, the music does not depict any history or mythology.
+Instead, main theme of this piece is a meditation on love, being of a thoughtful mind, and a wish for “world peace.” (manuscript:184pages / Duration: approx.32min.)

 —Power with Love—

 4th Movement——-Soar to the New World [11min]